Although not the most frequent question, this is by far the most important question.

 Yes, with restrictions.
 There are square footage limitations and you cannot increase over-water coverage.
 You must obtain a shoreline exemption permit to do this.

 We will not list a houseboat without a plaque, however, we are aware some have been sold without plaques.
 A houseboat in Seattle must have a Floating On-Water Residence plaque, or it may be subject to a Notice of Violation and potential fines.

 There is no hard and fast deadline, however, DCI has indicated that it may be contacting those that do not have the plaque.

 Yes, you are required to notify DCI if your houseboat has moved within 60 days of the change of location.

-Yes.
-If you are selling your houseboat or are buying a houseboat, you must coordinate with each other to assure that notification of new ownership goes into the city within 60 days of the closing of the sale.
-You can report a relocation at the same time if the houseboat was moved to accommodate the sale.
+Maybe.
+If you are selling your houseboat or are buying a houseboat and the location changes, you must coordinate with each other to assure that notification of the new location goes into the city within 60 days of the closing of the sale.
+Although it is not required, for your own protection, you may want to notify the city of the change of ownership.

 Yes.
 All of these types of floating properties must be verified with the Seattle Department of Construction and Inspections (DCI).

 No, however, the line between a Vessel with Dwelling Unit and a Recreational Vessel is not clear.
 Some Cruise-A-Home style vessels have been issued

 Currently there is one lender that will finance houseboats.
 Please contact us for more information.